iMeanAI/WebCanvas/README.md

 ## 🔥 News

 - **[2024, June 18]** Our paper will be presented at [agentic markets workshop](https://sites.google.com/view/amw-2024/home?authuser=0) in ICML 2024 and [natural language reasoning and structured explanations workshop](https://nl-reasoning-workshop.github.io/) in ACL 2024.
 See you in Vienna and Bangkok!
-- **[2024, June 18]** Our pre-print [paper](https://arxiv.org/abs/2406.12373) is available!
+- **[2024, June 18]** Our pre-print [paper](https://arxiv.org/abs/2406.12373) "WebCanvas: Benchmarking Web Agents in Online Environments" is available!
-- **[2024, June 6]** We've released [WebCanvas](https://github.com/iMeanAI/WebCanvas), including Data, Platform, Toolkits, and Web agents!
+- **[2024, June 6]** We've released WebCanvas, including [Data](https://huggingface.co/datasets/iMeanAI/Mind2Web-Live), [Platform](https://www.imean.ai/web-canvas), [Toolkits](https://webcanvas.gitbook.io/webcanvas-docs), and Web agents(in this repo)!

 ## 🌟Features

-- **Comprehensive Agent Framework**: Includes a universal agent framework with four key modules: Planning, Observation, Memory, and Reward, designed to perform complex tasks within real-world online web environments effectively.
+- **Base Agent Framework**: Includes a universal agent framework with four key modules: Planning, Observation, Memory, and Reward, designed to perform complex tasks within real-world online web environments effectively.
 - **Dynamic and Real-time Web Environment Interaction**: Utilizes live web environments to provide a realistic assessment and feedback of web agents.
 - **Key Nodes Annotation**: Introduces the concept of "key nodes" to offer in-progress feedback and a granular, phase-based assessment system that adapts to frequent changes in real-world web navigation.
 - **Enhanced Granularity of Progress Reward**: Allows for a thorough assessment of the reward module within the framework of autonomous web agents, focusing on the pivotal influence of reward signal quality.
 - **Easy to Scale with Online Web Environment**: Connected to a comprehensive suite of toolkits with accurate observation capture and rich action space to define demonstration trajectories and intermediate states for real-time, open-ended web tasks, allowing for robust evaluation in dynamic web environments.
 Check out our [browser plugin and data platform](https://builder.imean.ai/).
 - **Mind2Web-Live Dataset**: Presents a refined version of the original Mind2Web[^1] static dataset, containing 542 tasks with 2439 intermediate evaluation states, serving as the foundation general purpose benchmark.

-## 🔍 Getting Started
+## 🔍 Evaluation on Existing WebCanvas Benchmarks

 ### Setting Up the Environment